 In 1987, Tom Petty and the Heartbreakers had just come off the road supporting Bob Dylan.
-They went into the studio and the beast of the Eighties made its move, resulting in ‘Let Me Up (I've Had Enough),’ an album that turns 25 this month and sounds every year of its age.
+They went into the studio and the beast of the '80s made its move, resulting in Let Me Up (I've Had Enough), an album that sounds like a product of its time.

 There seems to be no limit to the impact the diabolical beast had on most of the era's mainstream rock recordings.
 From all-time classics to obscure platters, there's always a synth lurking around every corner, and a too-clean sheen sprayed over so much of the decade's recorded output.

-Behind the processed veil, however, ‘Let Me up’ stands as a record with an unselfconscious looseness and a well-earned status as an underrated gem in Petty's catalog.
-Even with the Eighties breathing down his neck, Petty can't help but keep the songwriting crisp, with a hint of twang.
+Behind the processed veil, however, Let Me Up stands as a record with an self-conscious-free looseness and a well-earned status as an underrated gem in Petty's catalog.
+Even with the '80s breathing down his neck, Petty can't help but keep the songwriting crisp, with a hint of twang.

-The rest of the record ping-pongs between these two extremes of strong songwriting backed with classic Heartbreakers sound, and uncomfortable moments where the Eighties are sitting on the sofa and drinking all the good beer.
-‘The Damage You've Done’ and ‘Think About Me’ wouldn't be out of place on a Petty record from two weeks ago, grounded in electric guitar and Stan Lynch's big-bopping drums.
-Then ‘My Life / Your World’ takes a perfectly decent slide guitar acoustic intro and fades it into what sounds like a Phil Collins outtake.
-And if Phil Collins didn’t want it, Tom Petty has no business going near it.
+The rest of the record ping-pongs between these two extremes of strong songwriting backed with classic Heartbreakers sound, and uncomfortable moments where the '80s are sitting on the sofa and drinking all the good beer.
+"The Damage You've Done" and "Think About Me" wouldn't be out of place on a new Petty record, grounded in electric guitar and Stan Lynch's big-bopping drums.
+Then "My Life / Your World" takes a perfectly decent slide guitar acoustic intro and fades it into what sounds like a leftover song from one of the era's more pop-oriented artists.

-‘Let Me Up’ closes strong; Benmont Tench's piano on ‘How Many More Days’ is the perfect kind of Heartbreakers hook, one that takes the bones of Petty's song and covers it with muscle and skin.
+But Let Me Up closes strong: Benmont Tench's piano on "How Many More Days" is the perfect kind of Heartbreakers hook, one that takes the bones of Petty's song and covers it with muscle and skin.
 The title track at the album's close evokes the Rolling Stones with a crunchy guitar riff and an effortless swing.